Farmer

 You said that farming is rarely profitable, but are there any areas of farming that are exceptions to that?

-Asked by Jimbeau over 11 years ago
+Asked by Jimbeau almost 12 years ago

 Don't get me wrong, I know lots of farmers who make their living on the farm.
 But I know even more who have at least one person working off the farm to make ends meet.
 It's not a get rich type of endeavor.
 That said, I think that people with a specialty do better than, say, someone growing your run of the mill tomatoes and carrots.
 Heirloom and organic vegetables are in demand.
 If a farmer can find a restaurant that wants to buy their specialty produce, that can be a money maker.
 Other profitable options are farm stays, hosting seasonal events or private events (weddings or parties) or, like we do, farm camps.
 It definitely takes some creativity to make money, in my experience.